zhenglena/bd-advertising-service/tasks/project-mastery-tasks/MasteryTask01.md

 We encourage you to take a look at the Stream [Javadoc](https://docs.oracle.com/javase/8/docs/api/?java/util/stream/Stream.html) to see what available methods can help implement the logic.

-Note: For both of these classes that you'll be modifying, you'll see there is a constant boolean called `IMPLEMENTED_STREAMS` that is currently set to `false`.
-Once you've made your changes, please also update that boolean flag to `true` in both classes, otherwise your MT01 tests won't pass. :)

-Once you can run `rde wflow run tct-task1-loops` and it passes, create a commit and submit a CR to `Unit-5-Instructor-Reviewers`.
-The title of your commit must begin with `[MT01][Loops]`.

 ###Milestone 2: Update AdvertisementSelectionLogic

-**Reviewer: Project Buddy**

 If you look at our service's `AdvertisementSelectionLogic`, you'll see that we're currently retrieving all advertisements for a marketplace and randomly showing one of those advertisements to customers.
 To help increase our